alexandrnikitin/blog/_drafts/high-performance-dotnet-by-example.md

 - constructs a finite state machine from patterns backed by [a Trie](https://en.wikipedia.org/wiki/Trie)
 - additional "failure" links between nodes that allows to continue traversal in case of match failure

-The algorithm was used in the `fgrep` utility (an early version of `grep`)
+"The complexity of the algorithm is linear in the length of the strings plus the length of the searched text plus the number of output matches.
+Note that because all matches are found, there can be a quadratic number of matches if every substring matches" We aren't interested in the output and can stop when any match is found; the complexity is much better for us.

+The algorithm was used in the `fgrep` utility (an early version of `grep`).
 You can play with [the animated version of the algorithm here.](http://blog.ivank.net/aho-corasick-algorithm-in-as3.html)

 ## Tools

 ## BenchmarkDotNet